 “I worked at Turning Stone when we first opened the doors in 1993,” David said.
 “I started in table games and worked my way up, which has been a great experience.”

-In just five years since its opening, YBR has undergone some major renovations, including the construction of the largest sports book in the state and a recreation area that features six bowling lanes, two golf simulators and billiards tables that will attract a new crowd to the casino.
+In just seven years since its opening, YBR has undergone some major renovations, including the construction of the largest sports book in the state and a recreation area that features six bowling lanes, two golf simulators and billiards tables that will attract a new crowd to the casino.
 As operations manager, David is responsible for the everyday happenings at the casino – from back of house and security to food and beverage and gaming.

 “Amy is well-known,” he said half chuckling.
 “When she retired she hiked the Appalachian Trail from Georgia to Maine.
 She’s a bit of a free spirit.”